-- Victorinox Fibrox: This collection is the answer to the Wusthof Pro.
-Victorinox developed its design with input from kitchen professionals.
+- Victorinox Fibrox: Victorinox developed this collection’s design with input from kitchen professionals.
 It features comfortable, non-slip TPE (synthetic) handles and steel blades that rarely require sharpening.
 Its textured handle comes in up to five colors (depending on the knife) and is designed to be gripped firmly with indentations where fingers can rest.

 - Victorinox Grand Maître: This collection has forged blades with full tang construction and is designed for comfort with sustained use.
 Its handles come with a choice of rosewood or POM (synthetic) construction and have a downward arc toward the butt.
 In terms of design, construction, and popularity, it is very similar to the Wusthof Ikon collection.

-- Victorinox Rosewood: This is Victorinox’s other forged knife collection (besides Grand Maître).
-The knives in this collection have wide blades and a classic triple-riveted design.
+- Victorinox Rosewood: The stamped knives in this collection have wide blades and a classic triple-riveted design.
 But, the reason you buy this collection is its gorgeous handles, which are constructed from rosewood, a tropical hardwood known for longevity and its unique patterns.
 They not only look great, but they’re functional with curves to comfortably and safely position your hand.

 - Victorinox Swiss Classic: Looking for a splash of color?
 This 100% Swiss made stamped knife line offers a choice of comfort-grip, colored (or black) handles to brighten any kitchen.
 This collection of lightweight knives is extensive and features multiple sets.